-Domning and Deméré 1984), and represents a coarse clastic tongue within the Capistrano roffination (vedder, 1972).
-It consists of a lower unit composed of massive, fine-grained sandstones with occasional muddy lenses, sparse pebbles and cobbles, and an upper unit of complexly bedded sandstones and conglomerates; a sharp erosional surface at the base of the upper unit divides the formation (Barnes et al., 1981; Domning and Deméré 1984).
+The San Mateo Formation is a thin package of unconsolidated sandstones and conglomerates, which crop out in the vicinity of Oceanside in San Diego County, California.
+It is considered a temporal equivalent of the Oso Member of the Capistrano Formation (Barnes et al., 1981; Domning and Deméré, 1984), and Vedder (1972) refers to it as a coarse clastic tongue within the Capistrano Formation.
+It consists of a lower unit composed of massive, fine-grained sandstones with occasional muddy lenses, sparse pebbles and cobbles, and an upper unit of complexly bedded sandstones and conglomerates; a sharp erosional surface at the base of the upper unit divides the formation (Barnes et al., 1981; Domning and Deméré, 1984).
 Fossil assemblages from the lower and upper units have been termed the San Luis Rey River and Lawrence Canyon local faunas, respectively (Barnes et al., 1981).
 Domning and Deméré (1984) interpreted the lower unit to represent middle or inner shelf deposition, and the upper unit to represent the distal margin of a submarine fluvial delta system.
-A diverse marine vertebrate assemblage including sharks, bony fish, marine birds, and marine mammals is now known from the San Mateo Formation at Oceanside (Barnes et al., 1981; Domning and Deméré 1984; Long, 1994).
+A diverse marine vertebrate assemblage including sharks, bony fish, marine birds, and marine mammals is now known from the San Mateo Formation at Oceanside (Barnes et al., 1981; Domning and Deméré, 1984; Long, 1994).
 Due to the lack of macroinvertebrates or microfossils, age estimates for the San Mateo Formation have been established based on vertebrate biochronology, including terrestrial mammals and mancalline auks (Domning and Deméré 1984).
-Barnes et al. (1981) considered both the lower and upper units to be correlative with the Hemphillian North American Land Mammal Age (NALMA).
-However, Domning and Deméré (1984) reported that the presence of Aepycamelus indicated the lower unit is slightly older, perhaps Late Clarendonian to Early Hemphillian in age (approximately 10-7 Ma; Tedford et al., 2004), and correlated the upper unit with the Late Hemphillian NALMA (7 Ma to 4.9-4.6 Ma; Tedford et al., 2004).
-Based on the presence of mancalline auks found in other rocks of Early Pliocene age (and the lack of Late Pliocene mancalline taxa as from the San Diego Formation), Domning and Deméré (1984) indicated an Early Pliocene age for the upper unit of the San Mateo Formation.
-Teeth of Otodus megalodon occur in both the lower and upper units of the San Mateo Formation (Domning and

-Deméré 1984; Barnes and Raschke, 1991), and occurrences from the upper unit are here summarized as earliest Pliocene in age (5.33 to 4.9-4.6 Ma).

-The San Mateo Formation has yielded a number of partial O. megalodon teeth including: SDNHM 23056, 23959, 24448, 77430, 77343, and LACM 131149 (Fig.7).
+Barnes et al. (1981) considered both the lower and upper units to be correlative with the Hemphillian NALMA.
+However, Domning and Deméré (1984) reported that the presence of Aepycamelus indicated the lower unit is slightly older, perhaps late Clarendonian to early Hemphillian in age (approximately 10-7 Ma; Tedford et al., 2004), and correlated the upper unit with the late Hemphillian NALMA (7 Ma to 4.9-4.6 Ma; Tedford et al., 2004).
+Based on the presence of mancalline auks found in other rocks of early Pliocene age (and the lack of late Pliocene mancalline taxa as from the San Diego Formation), Domning and Deméré (1984) indicated an early Pliocene age for the upper unit of the San Mateo Formation.
+Teeth of Otodus megalodon occur in both the lower and upper units of the San Mateo Formation (Domning and Deméré 1984; Barnes and Raschke, 1991), and occurrences from the upper unit are here summarized as earliest Pliocene in age (5.33 to 4.6 Ma).
+The San Mateo Formation has yielded a number of partial Otodus megalodon teeth including: SDNHM 23056, 23959 (several teeth in a lot), 24448, 77430, 77343, and LACM 131149 (Fig.7).
 One specimen catalogued in the lot SDNHM 23959 (Fig. 7I-J) and another tooth (SDNHM 24448, Fig. 7C-D) represent the most complete teeth recovered from the San Mateo Formation.
 SDNHM 23959 represents an upper right anterolateral tooth consistent with O. megalodon despite missing the apex, having worn and chipped mesial and distal cutting edges, and broken root lobes.
 SDNHM 24448 represents an upper left posterolateral tooth (Fig. 7C-D).

 The specimen is missing a portion of the right root lobe and is missing some enameloid on the lingual surface of the crown.